F32Organization/Faithful32-1.12.2/README.md

 Nuclearcraft | Not Implemented | nuclearcraft
 Open Computers | Textures from 1.10 | opencomputers
 p455w0rdslib | Not Implemented | p455w0rdslib
-Pam's Harvestcraft | Textures from 1.10 | harvestcraft
-Platforms | Not Implemented | platforms
+Pam's Harvestcraft | In Progress | harvestcraft Platforms | Not Implemented | platforms
 Quark | Textures from 1.10 | minecraft / quark
 Rangedpumps | Not Implemented | rangedpumps